siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 https://192.168.0.15:6443
 ```

-You are free to set a DNS record to this IP address to identify the endpoint, but you will need to use the IP address itself, not the DNS name, to configure the shared IP (`machine.network.interfaces[].vip.ip`) in the Talos configuration.
+You are also free to set a DNS record to this IP address instead, but you will
+still need to use the IP address to set up the shared IP
+(`machine.network.interfaces[].vip.ip`) inside the Talos
+configuration.

 For more information about using a shared IP, see the related
 [Guide](../../guides/vip/)

 ### DNS records

-If neither of the other methods work for you, you can use DNS records to
+If neither of the other methods work for you, you can instead use DNS records to
 provide a measure of redundancy.
-In this case, you would add multiple A or AAAA records (one for each controlpane node) to a DNS name.
+In this case, you would add multiple A or AAAA records for a DNS name.

 For instance, you could add: